nf-core/pairgenomealign/docs/output.md

 ## Outputs

-For each _query_ genome, this pipeline will align it to the _target_ genome, post-process the alignments and produce dot plots visualisations at different steps of the workflow.
-Each file contains a name suffix that indicates in which order they were created.
+Each _query_ genome, is aligned to the _target_ genome, and each alignment is visualised with dot plots.
+The output file names are constructed by concatenating the _target_ and _query_ sample identifiers with a `___` separator (three underscores), to faciliate re-extraction of the IDs from file names.
+The file suffixes are as follows:

 - `.train` is the alignment parameters computed by `last-train` (optional)
 - `m2m_aln` is the _**many-to-many**_ alignment between _target_ and _query_ genomes. (optional through the `--m2m` option)